ieeeupsb/workshop_ESP8266/content/Material.md

 # Introduction - Material

-During this workshop we'll be using the following material:
+During this workshop we'll be using the following:

 * Breadboard
 * Jumper cables